SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ### Future implimentation

+* I would implement a database that would allow all users scores and usernames to be stored so that new users would be able to compare their score to previous players.
+* I would implement a pause button, to allow users to stop the game in case of emergencies without having to restart the game again.
+* I would want to be able to implement a share button that allows you to share this game to socials or peers.

 ### Accessibility

 I ensured to provide sufficient accessibility throughout the making of this game site by the following ways: